w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 parablock ancestor `P - 1`, pushed to the unincluded segment before `P`, is backed and included into the relay chain.

+FIGURE HERE?

 The **contextual execution** (which is the context built by block ancestors used by the parachains to generate new parablocks) shifts from being the the latest included parent block in the relay chain, to being the latest ancestor parablock pushed into the unincluded segment.
 This allows to start building parablocks earlier, giving plenty of time to parachain collators to fit more transactions and prepare block candidates for backing and inclusion.

+The execution context for the latest parablock is thus derived from the unincluded segment of block ancestors upon which the newest parablock is built.
+These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1.
+A parablock can be in a different stage from another one being built, as long as it abides by the parameters set forth by the asynchronous backing configuration.

+Asynchronous backing also introduces a parameter to aid in defining the maximum number of ancestor blocks within the unincluded segment.
+This allows for a parablock to be backed later in the future, enabling more computational and storage time per block.

-This pipeline will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6 seconds.
+Asynchronous backing will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6 seconds.
 Due to the 2x decrease in block time and the possibility to build blocks in advance to fit more data, Polkadot with asynchronous backing will deliver an estimated ~6-10x more blockspace to its parachains.

----

-With asynchronous backing, the window of time is customizable and will most likely sit around the 6-18 second range.
-It also introduces a parameter to aid in defining the maximum amount of ancestor blocks, which allows for a parablock to be backed later in the future, enabling more computational and storage time per block.
-The context for the latest parablock is derived from the unincluded segment of block ancestors upon which the newest parablock is built.

-These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1.
-The block can be in a different stage from another block being built, as long as it abides by the parameters set forth by the asynchronous backing configuration.

 This combination of lower latency, higher storage per block, and a logical pipeline spanning Polkadot's networking, runtime, and collation aspects will allow for higher, more robust throughput.